-Ordovician Earth experienced major diversification in the oceans (Sepkoski, 1981), abruptly terminated by the first of the "Big 5" extinctions - the Late Ordovician Mass Extinction (LOME).
-Two pulses eliminated 85% of marine species (Fig. 1; Jablonski, 1991) during the second most ecologically severe Phanerozoic crisis (Bambach, 2004).
-Extinction scenarios invoke changes in ocean temperature and redox chemistry: the first pulse in the basal Hirnantian affected nekton and plankton and has been linked to cooling at the onset of Gondwanan glaciation (Brenchley et al., 2001).
-A million years later, the second pulse in the latest Hirnantian accompanied warming, sea-level rise and anoxia (Fig. 1; Nielsen, 2004).
-The link to cooling makes the LOME an outlier amongst the "Big 5": the other four are associated with large igneous province (LIP) volcanism and global warming (Bond and Wignall, 2014; Bond and Grasby, 2017).
-The ultimate driver of the LOME is unclear but mercury (Hg) spikes (a volcanism proxy; see Grasby et al., 2019) in Ordovician/Silurian (O/ S) strata in Nevada, South China, and Poland implicate a hitherto-undiscovered (or longsubducted) LIP (Gong et al., 2017; Jones et al., 2017; Smolarek-Lach et al., 2019).
-The timing of Hg-loading events - albeit based on sparse records - has led to different LIPextinction models.
+Ordovician Earth experienced major diversification in the oceans (Sepkoski, 1981), abruptly terminated by the first of the "Big Five" extinctions-the Late Ordovician mass extinction (LOME).
+Two pulses eliminated 85% of marine species (Fig. 1; Jablonski, 1991) during the second-most ecologically severe Phanerozoic crisis (Bambach et al., 2004).
+Extinction scenarios invoke changes in ocean temperature and redox chemistry: the first pulse in the basal Hirnantian affected nekton and plankton and has been linked to cooling at the onset of Gondwanan glaciation (Brenchley et al., 2001); a million years later, the second pulse in the latest Hirnantian accompanied warming, sea-level rise, and anoxia (Fig. 1; Nielsen, 2004).
+The link to cooling makes the LOME an outlier amongst the "Big Five": the other four are associated with large igneous province (LIP) volcanism and global warming (Bond and Wignall, 2014; Bond and Grasby, 2017).
+The ultimate driver of the LOME is unclear, but mercury (Hg) spikes (a volcanism proxy; see Grasby et al., 2019) in Ordovician-Silurian strata in Nevada (USA),

+South China, and Poland implicate a hithertoundiscovered (or long-subducted) LIP (Gong et al., 2017; Jones et al., 2017; Smolarek-Lach et al., 2019).
+The timing of Hg-loading eventsalbeit based on sparse records-has led to different LIP-extinction models.
 The Jones et al. (2017) record from Nevada and South China sees episodes of Hg enrichment (diachronous between these regions) in pre-extinction Katian strata and in the mid-Hirnantian, before the second extinction pulse (Fig. 1).
-They suggest chemical weathering of a Katian LIP drove Gondwanan cooling and extinction, whilst LIP activity in the Hirnantian resulted in a glacial maximum caused by the albedo effects of sulfate aerosols.
+They suggested that chemical weathering of a Katian LIP drove Gondwanan cooling and extinction, while LIP activity in the Hirnantian resulted in a glacial maximum caused by the albedo effects of sulfate aerosols.
 The temporal scale of such climatic changes is at odds with the brevity of the two LOME pulses, and that the second pulse has been linked to warming is problematic for the Jones et al. (2017) model.
-The short residence time of SO_2 makes its cooling effects minor compared to CO_2 -driven warming, and modeling suggests that cooling resulting from

-LIP volcanism is an unlikely extinction driver (Schmidt et al., 2016).
+The short atmospheric residence time of SO2 makes its cooling effects minor compared to CO2-driven warming, and modeling suggests that cooling resulting from LIP volcanism is an unlikely extinction driver (Schmidt et al., 2016).

-In their South China record, Gong et al. (2017) show an increase in Hg from background levels of ~ 1 ppb to ~ 100 ppb coincident with a Katian facies change from limestone to shale.
-Hg/TOC remains high (50-200 ppb/%) into the Silurian, with highest values coincident with the LOME pulses (Fig. 1).
-Gong et al. (2017) implicate the more geologically rapid effects of volcanism, such as metal toxicity, warming, ocean acidification and anoxia.
-Confusingly, Katian to Hirnantian strata of Poland contain multiple Hg/TOC spikes (to 400-500 ppb/%) but none coincides with extinctions and the greatest anomaly is mid-Katian, before the first LOME pulse (Fig. 1; Smolarek-Lach et al., 2019).
-Discounting the LIP-LOME hypothesis, Shen et al. (2019) conclude that Hg in marine strata in South China is sulfide-hosted and non-volcanic.
+In their South China record, Gong et al. (2017) showed an increase in Hg from background levels of ~1 ppb to ~100 ppb coincident with a Katian facies change from limestone to shale.
+The ratio of Hg to total organic carbon (TOC) remains high (50-200 ppb/%) into the Silurian, with highest values coincident with the LOME pulses (Fig. 1).
+Gong et al. (2017) implicated the more geologically rapid effects of volcanism, such as metal toxicity, warming, ocean acidification, and anoxia.
+Confusingly, Katian to Hirnantian strata of Poland contain multiple Hg/TOC spikes (to 400-500 ppb/%), but none coincide with extinctions, and the greatest anomaly is mid-Katian, before the first LOME pulse (Smolarek-Lach et al., 2019).
+Discounting the LIP-LOME hypothesis, Shen et al. (2019) concluded that Hg in marine strata in South China is sulfide hosted and nonvolcanic.
 However, Hg stable isotopic evidence indicates a volcanic source (Gong et al., 2017).
-Whatever the source, there is evidence for widespread Hg-loading during the LOME interval.
+Whatever the source, there is evidence for widespread Hg loading during the LOME interval.
 Further Hg records are required in order to tease apart their spatial and temporal variability.